 Yes!
 CU NightRide strives to provide a free and safe ride for all riders regardless of the activities they partake in at night.
 However, we do have policies in place which require us to engage with CUPD if a rider is displaying signs which may require emergency assistance.

 Yes!
-CU NightRide one ADA vehicle which can assist those who utilize wheelchairs.
-If you are in need of an ADA vehicle, please contact our office at 303-492-7233 or use the app.
+CU NightRide has one ADA vehicle which can assist those who utilize wheelchairs.
+If you are in need of an ADA vehicle, please select the wheelchair accommodation option in the TransLoc app, or contact our dispatcher at 303-492-7233.

 Wait Times and Service Closures